technologiestiftung/lab-site/source/projects/webRadio/en/index.md

 ---

 The Ideation & Prototyping Lab also wants to keep pace in the age of increasing automation and has therefore transformed the Bluetooth radio belonging to [CityLAB Berlin](https://www.citylab-berlin.org/) into a web radio.
-The resulting tutorial deals with the **Raspberry Pi**, its **autostart configuration** & **Bluetooth radios**.
+The resulting tutorial deals with the **Raspberry Pi** (RasPi), its **autostart configuration** & **Bluetooth radios**.
 This articel describes how all these thing are connected to each other and how to hack an autoplay web radio with the help of a RasPi.
 You can find the detailed tutorial on [GitHub](https://github.com/technologiestiftung/werkstatt/blob/master/HowTo_WebRadio.md)*.

 ## Basic Idea
 In times of increasing automation we wanted to look behind the scenes once more and hack a bluetooth-capable radio to an autoplay web eadio with the help of a Raspberry Pi 3 and a **autostart program**.
 The communication from the laptop to the RasPi is done via SSH - from the RasPi to the radio via Bluetooth.
 The whole configuration (Bluetooth, VLC mediaplayer command, delays etc.) was written into a **Shell-Script** which was finally linked to the autostart file of the Raspberry.